-Managing over 10 million trees on and next to the network keeps the railway safe and operational, and we link up with environmental organisations for best practice and research.
+Managing 6.3 million trees on our estate, and working with neighbours who own 7 million trees next to the network, keeps the railway safe and operational, and we link up with environmental organisations for best practice and research.

 The trees on our land include very old and rare specimens – and there are clear regional differences because of variations in habitat.
 Ash and oak are the most frequently found near the railway in England and Wales, for example, while birch and willow are most seen in Scotland.

 You can see a full breakdown of tree species found near the railway at the bottom of this page.